sonnenhaft/xm-charts/README.md

 ### TODO List:

-0. Update popup
-1. add forward backward action
-2. add long forward backward action
+1. Add jump to exact time.
+2. Add play functionality.
 3. Add x scale value (days years) in right bottom corner.
-4. Add left right KEY press actions same as forward-backward
-5. Add play functionality.

 Questions:
 1. What are doing circles with triangles and squares inside, when to display them?